BoopyTheFox/TGAmnesia/README.md

 - Telethon - to interact with Telegram Client API (Also referred to as "MTProto API")
 - python-dotenv - to store authentication data

-Optional (if you want to schedule deletion within regular intervals) -
+Optional (if you want to automate it within regular intervals) -
 - Cron service (tested on Debian's "cron" and Arch's "cronie")
 - python-crontab